drpdishant/cf-docs/frameworks/java.md

 ## Actuator Healthcheck

-Cloudfoundry follow 12-Factor Application Principles and its preferred to configure healthchecks into your application.
+Cloudfoundry follows 12-Factor Application Principles and it is preferred to configure health checks into your application.

-Spring Boot Actuator is a library that provides easy to configure healthcheck endpoints.
+Spring Boot Actuator is a library that provides easy to configure health check endpoints.

 Configuring the Dependency: